run-llama/liteparse/docs/src/content/docs/liteparse/index.md

   order: 1
 ---

-LiteParse is an open-source PDF parsing tool that extracts text with spatial layout information and bounding boxes.
+LiteParse is an open-source PDF parsing tool that parses text with spatial layout information and bounding boxes.
 It runs entirely on your machine, which means no cloud dependencies, no LLMs, no API keys.

 ## Installation